Your New Ecosystem Pond: Everything You Need to Know

-Pond Skimmer: A properly designed pond will include a skimmer capable of removing 80 to 90% of the debris that gets into your pond.
+- A properly designed pond will include a Skimmer capable of removing 80 to 90 percent of the debris that gets into your pond.
 The skimmer pulls leaves, twigs, pollen, and fish waste into the basket you can easily empty.
 Your skimmer pulls and your waterfall pushes this debris.
-On larger systems we’ll even use underwater jets to push debris from every corner of the pond.
+On larger systems, we’ll even use underwater jets to push debris from every corner of the pond.
 No need to go diving to the bottom of your pond to muck out debris and unclog your pump.
-Your pump, the heart of the pond’s circulation system, is housed out of sight in the skimmer.
+Your Pump, the heart of the pond’s circulation system, is housed out of sight in the skimmer.

-The job of your Biofilter is to keep your water crystal clear and your fish happy and healthy.
-After large physical debris is removed in the skimmer, the water flows up through the nooks and crannies in your biolfilter where beneficial bacteria lives in dense colonies.
-Beneficial Bacteria and enzymes naturally remove ammonia and nitrites.
-Without nitrites, single cell algae starves so you never have to deal with green water.
+- The job of your Biofilter is to keep your water crystal clear and your fish happy and healthy.
+After the skimmer removes large debris, the water flows up through the nooks and crannies in your biolfilter, where beneficial bacteria live in dense colonies.
+Beneficial bacteria and enzymes naturally remove ammonia and nitrites.
+Without nitrites, single-cell algae starve, so you never have to deal with green water.
 Our biofilters are efficient and require very little maintenance.
 The waterfall adds a vital dose of oxygen back into the ecosystem.

-We incorporate Plant Shelves and pockets adjust the right perfect depth design to look naturally beautiful just like you would find in nature.
-Shallow water plants love the 6-8″ deep perimeter shelf.
-You water lilies and lotus will love the 18″ deep shelf.
+- We incorporate Plant Shelves and pockets at the perfect depths to accommodate a wide range of aquatic plants.
+Shallow water plants love the 6- to 8-inch-deep perimeter shelf.
+Your waterlilies and lotus will love the 18-inch-deep shelf.

 Fish waste, along with leaves and other debris that sink to the bottom of your pond, break down and produce ammonia.
 Ammonia build-up will kill your fish if left alone.
 Luckily, nature has a solution …